 - It swings and spins in your head.

 - It feels like there is a lump in your throat or stomach.

-- They can suddenly have the urge to pee.
-Or loose in the stomach, and have to go to the toilet frequently.
+- They can suddenly become pissed or loose in the stomach and must go to the toilet frequently.

 These types of symptoms are manifested because the brain’s nervous system releases stress hormones.
 These stress hormones affect several organs in the body.